ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-billing-tab.markdown

 * **Contracts**
   Shows what remains of services you pre-paid for, e.g. the 10 months left of a yearly contract you've started two months ago.
 * **Pay Now**
   The `Pay Now` button is designed to facilitate immediate payment of outstanding costs accrued from previous billing cycles.
 This feature is especially useful for ensuring timely payments and maintaining up-to-date account status.
+  It can be used when automatic charge fails due to reasons like expired cards or insufficient funds.

 {PANEL/}